Martlgap/btm-stm/README.md

-# Image Resolution Susceptibility of Face Recognition Models
+# Susceptibility to Image Resolution in Face Recognition and Training Strategies
 Evaluation Protocols presented in the paper can be found here in this repository.

 The .csv-files contain the downsampling resolution for each consecutive image in the corresponding test dataset.